LukeChannings/Vibe/modules/UI/ModalDialogue/README.md

 	var MDD = {
 		'title' : 'Hello World',
 		'body' : ['<h2>This is a sub-title.</h2>','This will be wrapped in a paragraph.', '<img src="/path/to/darth-vader.png" alt />']
 	}

+It is also possible to create an HTML node and include it either on its own or in an Array. e.g.

+	var myNode = document.createElement("a")

+	myNode.onclick = function() { console.log('Bob!')) }

+	var MDD = {
+		'title' : 'Hello World',
+		'body' : ['This is some text.', myNode, '^ That is my node.']
+	}

 ####MDD.buttons {object}